Hadesal/codeCoolPowerGroupe/chapter1/03_IntroductionToJsCond/README.md

 # Introduction To JavaScript -  Operators & if-statements

-if-statements, also called condition is an essential tool in programming languages. <mark>If</mark> you will master this excercise you are big step closer to becoming a developer <mark>else</mark> you have to repeat this exercise
+if-statements, also called condition is an essential tool in programming languages. `If` you will master this excercise you are big step closer to becoming a developer `else` you have to repeat this exercise

 ## What are you going to learn?